onestsam/snort2pfcd/README.md

 <p style="margin-left:6%;"><b>snort2pfcd</b> monitors snort
 alert output and blocks ip addresses for a given snort priority using packet filter table entries for a specified period of time.
-A whitelist is specified to exclude local and trusted ip addresses from being blocked.
+A passlist is specified to exclude local and trusted ip addresses from being blocked. <b>snort2pfcd</b>
-<b>snort2pfcd</b> also preloads the community maintained and
-supplied snort blocklist by default.
-The passlist and blocklist files are monitored and <b>snort2pfcd</b>
-automatically reloads and updates the tables when changes are made to these files.</p>
+also preloads the community maintained and supplied snort blocklist by default.
+The passlist and blocklist files are monitored and <b>snort2pfcd</b> automatically reloads and updates the tables when changes are made to these files.</p>

 <p style="margin-left:6%; margin-top: 1em">The options are
 as follows:</p>